HERA-Team/hera_cal/docs/scripts_overview.rst

 firstcal.py
 ---------------
 Uses ratios of visibilities of nominally redundant baselines to determine the delay associated with each antenna (up to some overall delay).
 Reads in a miriad uv raw data file.
 Bad antennas are specified on the command line.
-Saves delays as frequency-dependent gains with magnitude unity in a calfits file, as defined in pyuvdata, that ends with ".first.calfits".
+Saves delays in the calfits format using the "cal_type = delay" mode (as opposed to a frequency-dependent quantity) to a file ends with ".first.calfits".

 Full usage instuctions available using ``python firstcal.py -h`` in the scripts directory.